XML RSSSubscribe To This Site

 Como se diz em português + English word?

-[coo-mo seh deesh en poor-too-gaysh].
+[COH-moo seh dish en poor-too-GAYSH].
 You would use this sentence to find out how you say something in Portuguese.
-You obviously can use this sentence only if you know the person you are talking to knows some English, so they will tell you the meaning you are looking for. (e.g. Como se diz em português "please"? - how do you say in Portuguese "please"?)
+You obviously can use this sentence only if you know that the person you are talking to knows some English, so they will tell you the meaning you are looking for in Portuguese. (e.g. Como se diz em português "please"? - how do you say in Portuguese "please"?)

 Como se pronuncia em português + Portuguese word?

-[coo-mo seh proo-noon-seeah en poor-too-gaysh] this means: How do you pronounce in Portuguese?"
+[COH-mo seh proo-noon-SEE-ah en poor-too-GAYSH] this means: How do you pronounce in Portuguese?"
 Obviously if you are struggling with pronouncing any Portuguese word you see somewhere (in a menu, advert, or article, etc), and you want to pronounce it correctly, you will use this phrase.

 Como se escreve?

-[coo-mo seh sh-cray-veh].
+[COH-mo seh sh-KRAY-veh].
 You'd use this sentence if you want to know how you'd spell something in Portuguese.
 This means "How do you spell?".

 O que quer dizer "xyz" em inglês?

-[Oo kay kehr dee-zerh "xyz" en een-glaysh?] is the sentence you use if you have the Portuguese word but you don't know what it means.
+[Oo kay kehr dee-ZEHR "xyz" en een-GLAYSH?] is the sentence you use if you have the Portuguese word but you don't know what it means.
 So you ask "What does it mean in English?".

 Pode repetir?

-[pod ray-peh-teer?].
-This is the same as "como?" see above, but in a more polite way.
-It means "could you repeat it please?".
+[pod ray-peh-TEER?].
+This is the same as "como?" mentioned above, but in a more polite way.
+It means "could you repeat it, please?".

 Não percebo!